BDC Hamburger Icon

 Editor's Rating9.4/10

 Selling can be complicated and challenging.
-Luckily, Pipedrive CRM provides an extensive range of targeted features that automate and simplify the sales process, giving representatives more time to prospect and close deals.
-Sales managers gain a clearer view of their team’s progress as well as individual rep performance.
-Pipedrive’s customizability helps managers and reps create sales workflow automations to handle multiple deals at various stages with ease.
-Additionally, Pipedrive’s powerful integrated email marketing platform helps sales departments generate more leads.
+Luckily, Pipedrive CRM provides an extensive range of targeted features that automate and simplify the sales process, giving representatives more time to develop customer relationships and close deals.
+Sales managers gain a clear understanding of their team’s progress — as well as individual rep performance — and can review sales data in the way that best suits them.
+Pipedrive’s customizability helps managers and reps create various sales workflow automations to handle multiple pipelines with ease and identify deals that require their immediate attention.
+Pipedrive’s powerful integrated email marketing features and AI-powered prospecting tools also help sales departments generate more leads.

 Pipedrive CRM Editor's Rating: